BMB-STAT/BMB-STAT3/chapter1.md

 xp: 50
 ```

-Although we can't use the dbinom or pbinom function to solve the Birthday problem, we can use these functions to answer a slightly different question - what is the probability that *you* share a birthday with someone else in a group of people.
-We have around 150 students in or STAT class this year - what is the probability that you share your birthday with one other person in our STAT class?
+Although we can't use the dbinom or pbinom function to solve the Birthday problem, we can use these functions to answer a slightly different question - what is the probability that *you* share a birthday with someone else in a group of people. assume we have 150 students in or STAT class this year - what is the probability that you share your birthday with exactly one other person in our STAT class?

 Remember the `dbinom()` function takes these arguments:
 `dbinom(x, size, prob)`